ZenHubHQ/zenhub-enterprise/k8s-cluster/README.md

 ### 2.6 RabbitMQ

-ZenHub will require a connection to RabbitMQ.
+Zenhub will require a connection to RabbitMQ.
 We recommend the latest 3.x version.

 ### 2.7 Redis

-ZenHub makes use of 1 externally managed Redis instance.
+Zenhub makes use of 1 externally managed Redis instance.
 This Redis instance is used by our `raptor-sidekiq-worker` service requires data persistence.
 We recommend the latest 5.x version.

 > There are two additional Redis instances that will run inside the cluster via our configuration.
 You do not need to manage these.

 ### 2.8 File and Image Storage

-ZenHub requires two S3-API compatible object storage buckets.
-One to store files (PDFs, Word documents, etc...) and another to store images and videos which are attached to issues through ZenHub's web app (files and images attached to issues using the ZenHub extension are stored by GitHub).
+Zenhub requires two S3-API compatible object storage buckets.
+One to store files (PDFs, Word documents, etc...) and another to store images and videos which are attached to issues through Zenhub's web app (files and images attached to issues using the Zenhub extension are stored by GitHub).

 Resources required: